 For example, prior to modifying an internal policy, a user in one organization created a macro that brought down an important mainframe application, causing a major disruption for the large enterprise.

 Further, automating a business process can mean integrating applications – but accessing all relevant data on disparate systems, and sharing it with multiple applications can be a challenge.
+How does RPA work with the mainframe?

 Automation may not always be easy, but most organizations cannot afford to remain in stasis.
 Experts cited in TechRepublic, Computer Weekly and Tech Target are in alignment that organizations should automate all repetitive user tasks, and re-assign human workers to tasks that only they can perform.